geminerald/pressie/README.md

 Default Styling:

 ## Wireframes:
 I built the wireframes for this project using <a href="https://balsamiq.com/">Balsamiq mockups</a>.
-To view my mockups please visit my mockup folder above.
+To view my mockups please visit my mockup folder.

 View my wireframes <a href="https://github.com/geminerald/pressie/tree/master/wireframes">here.</a>